Pamela Toler

 Like many history buffs, history first caught my imagination through stories.

-One of my favorite things to do when I was small was curl up next to my grandmother and ask her, "What did you do when you were a little girl?"
+One of my favorite things to do when I was a child was to curl up next to my grandmother and ask her, "What did you do when you were a little girl?"
 From there it was a short step to reading biographies about historical women who ignored social boundaries and accomplished things—the kind that are written with the intention of inspiring young girls.
 My grade school's revolving library owned a whole series of them.
 Every week a new one arrived and I snatched it before anyone else could get it, eager to read about Clara Barton, Madame Curie or Julia Ward Howe.

 By the time I was in high school, I was that nerdy kid who hung out at the local historical society and at Wilson Creek National Battlefield on the weekends and in the summer.
 (I even learned to shoot a muzzle-loading rifle—a skill I never expected to be useful on my resume.)